Committee of Bar Examiners

 The Governor, the Senate Rules Committee, and the Speakerof the Assembly appoint the nine public members.

 The State Bar's Board of Trustees appoints only the lawyer members to this committee, and the application information here is for the State Bar's lawyer appointments only.
+It is preferred the lawyer members be in active practice.

 - Approximate yearly commitment: 7 regular meetings (one-two days per meeting) plus an equal number of meetings for examination research, structure and grading, subcommittees, meeting preparation, moral character applicant interviews, and law school visitations.